-Before we wear a jumpsuit and start describing about the importance of communication in the project, we must have a clear understanding of ‘project management’.
+Before we wear a jumpsuit and start describing the importance of communication in the project, we must clearly understand ‘project management.
 Project management is the discipline of using procedures, policies, and principles to successfully lead a project from conception to completion.
-In addition, it is the algorithm of planning, organizing and controlling of company’s resources to move certain tasks/activities towards accomplishment.
+In addition, it is the algorithm of planning, organizing, and controlling of company’s resources to move certain tasks/activities towards accomplishment.

 Definition of Project Management

-Generally, we associate this term ‘project management’ with the industries like construction, information technology, engineering, health care which have a complex set of components to arrange in a certain fashion to reach the goal within a time span.
-Though each industry frames the project methodologies on the basis of its needs, yet the responsibility of the project manager is almost same including determining task, completion and also quality checking of the completed product.
+Generally, we associate this term ‘project management with the industries like construction, information technology, engineering, health care which have a complex set of components to arrange in a certain fashion to reach the goal within a time span.
+Though each industry frames the project methodologies on the basis of its needs, yet the responsibility of the project manager is almost the same, including determining task, completion, and also quality checking of the completed product.

 Phases of Communication in Project Management

-From conceptualization to completion, there are five phases which have been used for delivering a successful articulated outcome.
+From conceptualization to completion, there are five phases used to deliver a successful articulated outcome.

-2. Planning: In this phase, the project manager verbalizes strategy to accomplish the target with the strict adherence to timeline.
-He or she may choose team members and ascertain the tasks/activities, allocation of the same among the members of the team with given milestones and key success parameters.
+2. Planning: In this phase, the project manager verbalizes a strategy to accomplish the target with strict adherence to the timeline.
+He or she may choose team members and ascertain the tasks/activities, allocating the same among the team members with given milestones and key success parameters.
 Setting a work schedule and communication line is also considered during this phase.